 The Heart of Maker Curricula

-Yes, new tech can be awesome, but beneath this celebration of new technology and making things, we discover that the true heart of the maker curricula is about discovering what it means to be engaged in the world in the most direct way and no longer be only passive consumers.
+Yes, new tech can be awesome, but beneath this celebration of new technology and making things, we discover that the true heart of the maker curricula is discovering what it means to be engaged in the world in the most direct way and no longer be only passive consumers.

 Besides, don’t we have enough things already?